AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.4955

 Abstract

 Segmental tracheal reconstruction remains a significant clinical challenge due to the lack of ideal tracheal substitutes.
-3D bio-printing technique offers a promising revenue for the development of native-like tracheal substitutes.
+Three-dimensional (3D) bioprinting technique offers a promising avenue for the development of native-like tracheal substitutes.
 However, several challenges remain to be addressed, including deformation of 3D-printed C-shaped cell-laden hydrogels, fusion of regenerated C-shaped cartilage, and difficulty in regenerating vascularized connective tissue.
-Herein, we utilized 3D printing techniques to fabricate C-shaped chondrocyte-laden GelMA/PCL (CcGP) and S-shaped PCL chains (SPC).
+Herein, we utilized 3D printing techniques to fabricate C-shaped chondrocyte-laden GelMA/ PCL (CcGP) and S-shaped PCL chains (SPC).
 These were assembled into the SPC-CcGP construct, followed by mold casting (VEGF@GelMA) to establish tissue-engineered tracheal construct (TETC).
 In vitro experiments confirmed the stable chondrogenic potential of CcGP and the angiogenic capability of VEGF@GelMA.
-Subcutaneous in nude mice and orthotopic transplantation in rabbit model further demonstrated that the TETC could achieve stable regeneration of cartilage and vascularized connective tissue.
-The engineered trachea could maintain luminal patency following promptly repair of rabbit tracheal defects.
+Subcutaneous implantation in nude mice and orthotopic transplantation in rabbit model further demonstrated that the TETC could achieve stable regeneration of cartilage and vascularized connective tissue.
+The engineered trachea could maintain luminal patency following prompt repair of rabbit tracheal defects.
 This study offers a promising approach for developing engineered tracheas with regenerated cartilage and vascularized connective tissue for prompt and effective segmental tracheal defect repair.

 Keywords